 Recently we blogged about duplicate content and why it’s bad for your website and your content marketing strategy.
-So, assuming that duplicate content is something that you want to avoid, how do you go about identifying duplicate content?
+So, assuming that it’s something that you want to avoid, how do you go about identifying duplicate content?
 We’ve researched some of the best duplicate content checkers out there and listed them for you below (you’re welcome).
 Before we start – here’s a quick reminder of why you need to check for duplicate content:

-- To check that your web copywriters are submitting original work and not cutting and pasting that of others, if you’re running a copywriting agency
+• To check that your web copywriters are submitting original work and not cutting and pasting that of others – particularly if you’re running a copywriting agency

 Of course, it would be an incredibly tedious and impossible task to scour the internet looking for traces of content amongst the millions upon millions of other websites (though Googling a paragraph from an specific piece is one rudimentary way to identify copying.)
 Fortunately, there are a number of good tools out there which copywriting agencies and businesses can use to identify duplicate content.
 Here we take a look at some of the best ones available today.

-Duplichecker – Similar to the duplicate content checkers discussed above, but Duplichecker also allows you to upload a .doc or .txt file for checking.
+Duplichecker operates in a similar way to the above content checkers, but also allows users to upload a .doc or .txt file for scanning.
 This could be particularly handy for businesses or copywriting agencies who are dealing with large amounts of content on a regular basis.
 It’s a free service that is known for its reasonably accurate results and for being used predominately by students, copywriters and bloggers.

-To check for duplicate content, you can’t go too far wrong by picking one of the tools above.
+To check for duplicate content, you can’t go too far wrong by picking any one of the tools above.
 Depending on your personal needs – or the needs of your organisation – it may be worth purchasing access to a premium service or you may find a free service is sufficient.
 In most cases where you’re handling large amounts of content, signing up for premium access will pay for itself in a relatively short period of time.
 This is particularly true of Copyscape and Grammarly, both of which provide users with the tools to manage content checks more efficiently.
 Once you’ve identified and eliminated your duplicate content, feel free to get in touch with Big Star Copywriting to discuss how you can replace it with high quality, original content.